 Origins and traditions of Yi Peng

-Deeply rooted in Buddhism, some people believe Yi Peng is originated in India with the legend of the candle-carrying bird which once visited the Buddha and spoke to him about merit.
-Paying respects to the Buddha is regarded as a way to be reborn into the next life to enjoy great popularity and purity.
+Deeply rooted in Buddhism, some people believe Yi Peng originated in India with the legend of the candle-carrying bird which once visited the Gautama Buddha and spoke to him about merit.
+In Thailand, paying respect to Buddha is regarded as a way to be reborn into the next life to enjoy great popularity and purity.

 A typical schedule of Yi Peng

-Best places to observe Yi Peng 2019 --- Mae Jo University vs. Chiang Mai CAD
+Best places to observe Yi Peng 2020 — Mae Jo University vs. Chiang Mai CAD

 |Event Name||Yee Peng Lanna International||CAD Khom Loi Lantern Festival|